 If HMRC have agreed that you can submit a monthly return (TP7), this must be submitted by the 15th day of the month following the accounting period.
 If the 15th day falls on a non-business day, payment must be made on the next business day.

-You can find further information about TPD returns in Notice 476 Tobacco products duty.
+You can find further information about Tobacco Products Duty returns in Notice 476 Tobacco Products Duty.

 Registered Consignees Return

-If you import herbal smoking products into the UK from 1 January 2014 and you are an approved Registered Consignee, you must submit form ‘HM2 Return of Excise Duty for Registered Consignees or Registered Commercial Importers’ to HMRC.
+This paragraph applies only to Northern Ireland.
+If you import herbal smoking products into Northern Ireland and you are an approved Registered Consignee, you must submit form ‘HM2 Return of Excise Duty for Registered Consignees or Registered Commercial Importers’ to HMRC.

 Payment of duty on removal of goods